AndyFooGuoZhen/Git-concepts-handling-git-conflicts/README.md

 By git pulling origin to main, then checking out to target branch and performing a git merge main, a conflict would occur.
 Resolve the conflict manually and do a commit and push changes to branch.
 Then we can merge the branch to main via a pull request, no conflicts should be present here since we resolved it when merging main to our branch.

 ## Scenario 3 : Files changed on main matches the set of files changed on branch, merge branch into main
+Directly making a pull request to merge firstBranch into main will cause a git conflict.
+After resolving the conflict and merging the firstBranch to main, the contents for main and firstBranch will be changed as well.